-“There’s no secret to winning San Remo, you just have to get everything right for 300 kilometres,” added Cavendish.
+“There’s no secret to winning San Remo, you just have to get everything right for 300 kilometres,” said Cavendish.
 “I just break it down into chunks, it’s probably the easiest way to count down the kilometres.”

 “Rain’s irrelevant, it’s the same for everybody who lines up.
 We all have to deal with it.
 It’s not like it’s raining only on one person and dry on the others,” said the sprinter from the Isle of Man.

 Cavendish explained why he has not yet been able to repeat his 2009 success.